 There may be quite a few people attending your wedding who you don’t necessarily know, such as your photographer/videographer and your evening entertainment such as a DJ or band.
 Are you obligated to feed them?
-Yes, if it’s in the contract!
+Yes, if it’s in the contract.
 Our advice first and foremost is that you check the fine print and bring it up when you agree their services.

 However, many brides do feel that it’s the polite thing to do regardless of what’s stipulated in a contract.
 After all, these people will be with you for most of (or all of) the day.
 Even though they’re being paid for their services, they’re still human and they’ll get hungry.
 So you could do a number of things, including arranging a meal by checking with your venue; many venues make provisions for these situations.
 They may charge you a small amount for an additional meal, or even provide one to the photographer for free.
 Alternatively, if you’re having an evening buffet you can ask the photographer/ videographer/ DJ/ Band, etc to help him/herself to the food when they’re on a break or have finished working.
-If you are in any doubt whatsoever, just ask them if you should make provisions for them.
+If you’re in any doubt whatsoever, just ask them if you should make provisions for them.

 2. Do I want my guests to post photos of my wedding on Facebook?

-We live in a digital age of Facebook, Pinterest, Tumblr, and other public photo-sharing options.
+We live in a digital age of Facebook, Pinterest, Tumblr, Instagram, and other public photo-sharing options.
 It’s become a huge part of many peoples’ everyday life, and it’s really impacting wedding etiquette.
-Some love the idea, some despise it, and some are genuinely not too bothered.
+Some people love the idea, some despise it, and some are genuinely not too bothered.
 Do you want a technology-free wedding?
 The big thing here however is to ask your other half what his/her opinions are so you can come to an agreement and let your guests know your decision.